-BIO-4 qualitative filter paper is ideal for rapid filtration of routine biological fluids and organic leachates in analysis.
-The only high-speed collection is required, but the collection of fine particles is not strict in air pollution monitoring.
+BIO-4 qualitative filter paper is ideal for the rapid filtration of routine biological fluids and organic leachates in analysis.
+Only high-speed collection is required, but the collection of fine particles is not strict in air pollution monitoring.

 BIO-5: 2.5μm (slow retention and flow rate)